Covenant Chain

-The Covenant Chain was a series of alliances and treaties developed during the seventeenth century, primarily between the Iroquois Confederacy (Haudenosaunee) and the British colonies of North America, with other Native American tribes added.
-First met in the New York area at a time of violence and social instability for the colonies and Native Americans, the English and Iroquois councils and subsequent treaties were based on supporting peace and stability to preserve trade.
-They addressed issues of colonial settlement, and tried to suppress violence between the colonists and Indian tribes, as well as among the tribes, from New England to the Colony of Virginia.
+The Covenant Chain was a series of alliances and treaties developed during the seventeenth century, primarily between the Haudenosaunee Confederacy (Iroquois) and the British colonies of North America, with other Native American tribes added.
+First meeting in the New York area at a time of violence and social instability for the colonies and Native Americans, the English and Haudenosaunee councils and subsequent treaties were based on supporting peace and stability to preserve trade.
+They addressed issues of colonial settlement, and tried to suppress violence between the colonists and Indigenous, as well as among the Indigenous, from New England to the Colony of Virginia.

 History

-The Covenant Chain is embodied in the Two Row Wampum of the Iroquois, known as the people of the longhouse - Haudenosaunee.
+The Covenant Chain is embodied in the Two Row Wampum of the Haudenosaunee, known as the people of the longhouse - Haudenosaunee.
 It was based in agreements negotiated between Dutch settlers in New Netherland (present-day New York) and the Five Nations of the Iroquois (or Haudenosaunee) early in the 17th century.
 Their emphasis was on trade with the Native Americans.
 As the historian Bernard Bailyn has noted, all the colonies, Dutch and English, were first established to create profits.

 A representation of the original Two Row Wampum treaty belt.

-Through the Beaver Wars in the seventeenth century, the Iroquois conquered other tribes and territories for new hunting grounds and to take captives to add to their populations depleted from warfare and new European infectious diseases.
+Through the Beaver Wars in the seventeenth century, the Haudenosaunee conquered other tribes and territories for new hunting grounds and to take captives to add to their populations depleted from warfare and new European infectious diseases.
 The tribes in New England suffered even more depletion.
-The Iroquois expanded their influence, conquering or displacing other tribes from Maritime Canada west to the Mississippi Valley, and from the Canadian Shield south to the Ohio Valley.
+The Haudenosaunee expanded their influence, conquering or displacing other tribes from Maritime Canada west to the Mississippi Valley, and from the Canadian Shield south to the Ohio Valley.

 When the English took over New Netherland in 1664 and established the Province of New York, they renewed these agreements.
 Conflicts erupted in New England in King Philip's War in 1675, "the most destructive war" in seventeenth-century North America, in which more than 600 colonists and 3,000 Indians died.
 Nearly at the same time was Bacon's Rebellion in Virginia.
 Both resulted in widespread suffering and loss among Native Americans and colonists.

-Because of the standing relationship with the Iroquois and the extensive influence of the Haudenosaunee, in August 1675, New York's Governor Sir Edmund Andros asked them for help in ending regional conflicts of the time in New England and the Chesapeake.
+Because of the standing relationship with the Haudenosaunee and the extensive influence of the Five Nations, in August 1675, New York's governor Sir Edmund Andros asked them for help in ending regional conflicts of the time in New England and the Chesapeake.
 He worked with the Onondaga leader Daniel Garacontié.

 The term "Covenant Chain" was derived from the metaphor of a silver chain holding the English sailing ship to the Haudenosaunee (Iroquois) Tree of Peace in the Onondaga Nation.
 A three-link silver chain was made to symbolize their first agreement.
 The links represent "Peace, Friendship and Respect" between the Haudenosaunee and the Crown.
 It was also the first written treaty to use such phrases as: